There are two variations:

 Variation C: Same as Variation A, except two GRAY vans.

-Although the trailers are easily substituted, the No. 460’s that have been found only to have contained the GREEN "LIONEL LINES" labeled trailers (Variation B listed above).
+Although the trailers are easily substituted, the No. 460’s that have been found only to have contained the GREEN "LIONEL TRAINS" labeled trailers (Variation B listed above).
 Since the Copper-Jarrett trailers were first sold in 1956, it is safe to assume that all of the No. 460’s were manufactured in 1955.

 The trailers came with "Fruehauf" and "Duravan" labels that were applied to the front of these vans.
 Due to a printing error the SILVER lettering on the BLACK background is sometimes difficult to read.
 These tags are not found in later versions of these trailers except for the very first issues of the Cooper-Jarrett trailers in 1956.
 See: Lionel Trailer Van Types.